Code-Institute-Submissions/mumbling-mum/README.md

 ### Shopping Bag

 There are messages displayed when items are added to the bag.
-The message displays for a few seconds allowing the user to read the notification before it disappears automatically as not to allow the user to continue to peruse the site uninterrupted.
+The message displays for a few seconds allowing the user to read the notification before it disappears automatically.
+This allows the user to continue to peruse the site uninterrupted.
 The Shopping bag contents are stored in session and are accessible across the site.
-Where ever a user is they can see the total in their bag.
+The grand total of the items in the shopping bag is visible across the site (in the Nav bar).

 ### Checkout